Term Project, Fall 2012

 • Overall, the presentation techniques were effective.

-Your ratings will be scored not by how well they conform to my ratings, but by how successful you are in applying your own criteria to discriminate between strong and weak presentations.
+Your ratings will be scored not by how well your ratings conform to my ratings, but by how successful you are in discriminating between strong and weak presentations, using your interpretation of these criteria.

 Paper

-Your paper will be on the topic you have selected.
+Your paper will be on the same topic as your presentation, but will of course go into more depth.
+Each student must submit a paper individually.
 The paper must meet the following specifications:

-• The paper must be submitted to Easychair as a PDF document.
+• It must be submitted to EasyChair as a PDF document.
 No other formats or submission methods are allowed.

 • The paper must be 1400–1700 words in length.
 Put the word count at the top.